Build · Bot Design

 cp -r src/brain/bouncerv1 src/brain/mybotv1

-BouncerV1 is a fund sweep bot — on load it generates a keypair, reports the pubkey to the optimizer, then monitors its balance and sweeps funds back to a return wallet on every commit.
+BouncerV1 is a fund-sweep bot — on load it generates a keypair, reports the pubkey to the optimizer, monitors its balance, and sweeps funds back to a return wallet on every commit.
 It is fully wired: subscriptions, message handling, transaction submission, and optimizer communication all work out of the box.

-To build your own strategy, replace or extend three files inside your copy:
+To build your own strategy, replace or extend three files in your copy:

 Account data arrives through event handlers — mid_on_account, mid_on_token, and CommitHook::on_account — which run before evaluate() each cycle.
-Use them to store data into self.state so it is ready when evaluate() runs.
+Use them to store data into self.state so it's ready when evaluate() runs.

 Building

 Before building, select which bot to run in src/lib.rs.
-If you copied BouncerV1 into your own module (e.g. mybotv1), import your hook and wire it up here:
+If you copied BouncerV1 into your own module (mybotv1), wire it up:

 use crate::brain::mybotv1::MyBotV1Hook;